What is a lattice?

 The HR Advisor functions as a vital support mechanism within the OHR domain, providing essential expertise and guidance on HR policies and processes to both management and employees.
 This role is indispensable in navigating employee issues, supporting recruitment efforts, and ensuring compliance with applicable regulations.
 While the HR Advisor contributes significantly to the execution of HR strategies, this position is typically characterised by a lack of strategic oversight commensurate with more senior roles.

-The praxis of the HR Advisor is grounded in its foundational support role within the OHR framework, serving as a critical interface between organisational policies and employee experiences.
+The work of a HR Advisor is grounded in its foundational support role within the OHR framework, serving as a critical interface between organisational policies and employee experiences.
 This position requires a blend of expertise, empathy, and engagement to effectively execute HR practices while maintaining alignment with broader organisational objectives.

 A primary responsibility within this praxis is compliance assurance, necessitating a meticulous understanding of relevant employment laws and organisational policies.
 The HR Advisor engages in auditing HR practices and conducting assessments to identify areas for improvement, employing a structuralist lens that underscores the importance of established systems and rules.
 This vigilant oversight not only safeguards the organisation against legal risks but also cultivates a culture of accountability—a vital aspect of any organisation striving to harmonise operational efficiency with ethical practices.